 These ubiquitous, gram-negative, motile, rod-shaped soil bacteria are the causative agent of crown-gall disease in plants.
 Agrobacterium tumefaciens is referred to as a natural genetic engineer, as it is capable of transferring DNA from itself into plant cells.
 The approximately 5.7 megabase (Mb) genome is comprised of a circular chromosome, a linear chromosome and two plasmids.
 One of the plasmids, referred to as the Ti plasmid for Tumor Inducing plasmid, is responsible for A. tumefaciens virulence.

-Epulopiscium spp are intestinal symbionts of certain species of surgeon fish belonging to the family Acanthuridae.
+Epulopiscium spp. are intestinal symbionts of certain species of surgeonfish belonging to the family Acanthuridae.
 Some morphotypes of Epulopiscium can attain lengths greater than 0.5 mm!
 This image is of DAPI stained Epulopiscium cells.
 DAPI is a DNA-specific stain, and all of the blue that you see in these cells is actually DNA.
-Preliminary results using real-time PCR suggest that Epulopiscium may contain tens of thousands of copies of its genome.
+Assays using real-time quantitative PCR suggest that Epulopiscium contains tens of thousands of copies of its genome.
 This copy number is unprecedented in bacteria and may represent a cellular adaptation which allows Epulopiscium to maintain such a large cell size.
 By having thousands of copies of its genome, Epulopiscium may be able to synthesize macromolecules close to where they are needed in the cell, overcoming the constraints imposed by the diffusion coefficients of small molecules and biomolecules.

 - Deinococcus radiodurans picture taken from